 - What was the hotel experience like?
 Do they clean your rooms each day?

 - What about parades and character meet & greets?

 - Where did you get your cute Disney things?

 - Is Epcot worth it for younger kids?

 Right now through 11/21 Getaway Today is doing their Florida 50/50 sale.
 Guests will receive a $50 Get Away Today future travel credit and a $50 Disney gift card with any 4-night or longer Walt Disney World Resort package including 3-day tickets (or more).
 For all of the specific details you can read about them here.

 These are random tips that I feel like I wish I would’ve known or learned along that way that made our trip SO much more enjoyable!

 - Have groceries delivered!!
 Tons of restaurants and quick-service dining options sold Uncrustables for $6-8 a piece (YEP, you read that right!).

-You will save SO MUCH MONEY if you order some of these groceries to your room, and pack them in a food bag for the day (one of my fave tips for Disneyland when it reopens someday).
+You will save SO MUCH MONEY if you order some of these groceries to your room, and pack them in a food bag for the day (one of my fave tips for Disneyland).

 I ordered through Walmart Delivery because I love that they don’t jack up the prices for delivery, but you pay actual true low Walmart prices and they’re delivered right to your door, which I needed since we didn’t rent a car for this trip.